carlogit/phash/README.md

 # phash
+Wanted to learn Go, so trying to create something that I need:
-Go Library to calculate phash for a JPEG image.
+Go Library to calculate phash for an image(JPEG).